ameer/telegram-for-wordpress/readme.txt

 5. Follow the guides in the TWP Settings page.

 == Changelog ==

+= 1.5 =
+* Using patterns for sending messages.
+* Using markdown and HTML format in messages.
+* Added support for sending long messages (Messages will be splitted).
+* Added support for emojis.
+* Added support for scheduled posts.
+* Initial Support for WooCommerce.
+* Better report for sent messages.
+* Allow disabling link previews for links in the sent message.
+* Improved UI and UX.
+* Optimized codes for faster and safer operation.

 = 1.4 =
 * Sending posts to Telegram channel.